niklaskks/api-docs/source/includes/_autoprocessing.md

 ```
 By using Autoprocessing your content will be automatically generated and prepared for download.

-The Autoprocessing function is triggered if you use the checkbox during a bulkupload.
+The Autoprocessing function is triggered if you set the checkbox during a bulkupload.
 Your data will then be imported into a content project.
 Afterwards the content will be generated for all imported objects and made available as a file in your account.
-You are informed by email when your content is available.
+You will be informed by email when your content is available.

 ### Autoprocessing for new Objects
 On request, your Content Project can be configured for "automatic processing".
 For any new objects, a text generation request is then triggered automatically once, saving you the call to request the content.